JMG3000/CS230/README.md

-# CS-230
+# CS-230 Operating Platforms
 A repo to display skills that I acquired in my time during the course CS-230 at SNHU.
+In this course I developed a deeper understanding of architectures and operating platforms through the evaluation and analysis of their advantages, weaknesses, and characteristics.
+In this course I was able to learn how to solve problems by utilizing software design templates as well as to their value.

 Software Design Document Reflection